Key Takeaways

 Moving day calls for plenty to take care of and keep track of, so a plan goes a long way.
 Make a checklist of precisely what you need to do, from picking up the truck to pulling into the driveway of your new home.

-Conducting a home inventory and taking pictures before and after your move can help keep track of your item’s condition.
-In a PPM, the movers are not necessarily responsible for broken or damaged goods like in an HHG move.
+Conducting a home inventory and taking pictures before and after your move can help keep track of your items’ condition.
+In a PPM, movers are not necessarily responsible for broken or damaged goods, unlike in an HHG move.
 However, if you contracted professional movers to help pack items or load the truck, they might have specific clauses in that contract to help you deal with damaged items.
-If so, you’ll coordinate with the movers directly rather than the travel office.
+If so, you’ll coordinate directly with the movers rather than with the travel office.

 DITY Move Reimbursement